bookshelfdave/erln8/README.md

 - not yet stable, use at your own risk
 - link/unlink broken
-- a build generates an error when it completes
 - only supports erl, erlc, escript commands from Erlang dist
 	- if there are any other binaries you need from an Erlang distro, just symlink the binary to erln8 (see the Makefile for an example of how this works)
 	- I'm currently working on this
-- add repo-add, repo-rm

 ## Installation